bonzaiferroni/galaxybrain/.junie/guidelines.md

 CreateTableService(Foo): Create `class FooTableService(val dao: FooTableDao = FooTableDao()): DbService { }` in the package `ponder.galaxy.server.db.services` that extends DbService and takes a FooTableDao as an argument.
 Create the content of this file only.
 Do not add any functions to the body of the class unless specifically asked.

+CreateServeFunction(Foo): Create the function `Routing.serveFoos(service: FooTableService = FooTableService()) { }` in the package `ponder.galaxy.server.routes` that provides endpoints, most typically found at `Api.Foo`.
+You may use serveStars() as an example.
+Create the content of this file only.

+CreateApiClient(Foo): Create the class `FooApiClient` that consumes an API endpoint, most typically found at Api.Foo.
+You may use StarApiClient as an example.
+Create the content of this file only.

 ## Junie's notes to self

 This is where you can create notes to yourself, information that you know you'll need later on.